miking-lang/miking/README.md

 ```

 The translation into MExpr is straightforward: the definitions are
-simply moved into the beginning of the `main` program.
+simply moved into the beginning of the `mexpr` program.
 The
 usefulness of top-level definitions becomes more apparent when
 adding included files.
 A file can be included using the syntax
 `include "path/to/prog.mc"` before any top-level definitions in a